ragss69/Consultbae-Ai-Automation/README.md

 * [ ] Normalized comparison values are generated.
 * [ ] Within-source duplicates are grouped safely.
 * [ ] Cross-source matches use exact normalized identifiers.
-* [ ] RapidFuzz is used only as documented secondary corroboration/review support.
-* [ ] Name and city alone never force a merge.
 * [ ] Conflicts are recorded.
 * [ ] SQLite database is generated successfully.
 * [ ] Matching outcomes can be inspected.